jagruthvasa/reqres-api-NextJS/README.md

 1. **Ensure your environment variables are set up:**

-   Make sure you have created a `.env` file in the root directory with the required environment variables as described in the [Setup environment variables](#setup-environment-variables) section.
+   Make sure you have created a `.env` file in the root directory with the required environment variables.

 2. **Start the application:**